 Have you ever walked away from a sermon more confused than when you arrived?

-As preachers we should be bring the Bible to life highlighting the simple and relevant application of it.
-Not being so aloft that we lose everyone somewhere in the clouds.
+We don’t want to make the mistake of being so aloft and abstract that we lose everyone somewhere in the clouds.